-Sales and Business Development at OpenCraft is primarily driven by building a solid reputation for our services that ripples out into referrals who we then court.
+Sales and Business Development at OpenCraft is primarily driven by two forces: Strategic partnerships with existing clients turning into more work with them, and building a solid reputation for our services that ripples out into referrals who we then court.

 We do not make promises we cannot keep.
 We set realistic expectations with prospects about what we will deliver, at what cost, and when.
 We are leaders in our field and do not skimp on quality.